sam81/eegsoundplayer/eegsoundplayer/doc/setup.rst

 Please, note that these directives will only put a check on the "Shuffle Blocks" and "Shuffle Trials" checkboxes in the ``eegsoundplayer`` window when the stimulus list is loaded.
 If the checkboxes are subsequently unchecked by the user no randomization will occur.

-Finally, the stimulus list file can specify the ISI to be used.
+The stimulus list file can also specify the ISI to be used.
 If you for example want a fixed 500-ms ISI just put a line with ``ISI: 500`` on top of the stimulus list file.
 If you want a random uniform ISI between for example 200 and 500 ms, just put a line with ``ISI: 200-500`` on top of the stimulus list file.
 An example is given below:

 ::